uroflavin/roadmap/README.md

 # roadmap
 Manage your project and team roadmaps in YAML

-## Inspired by
-This project is heavyly inspired by https://github.com/SierraSoftworks/roadmap, with some key-differences:
- - roadmap is a clone, implemented in python
- - the roadmap-structure is slightly different

 ## Goals
-My development approach is to implement the main functions of https://github.com/SierraSoftworks/roadmap.
-This concerns the creation of a view as HTML and PDF.
+My development approach is to implement the core functions of https://github.com/SierraSoftworks/roadmap.
+This concerns the creation of different views (e.g. Markdown, HTML, Graph and PDF).

 I mainly focus on mapping the following structure:
  - A **project** has any number of objectives